Supporting kids through a natural disaster

 Your child may also be aggressive, irritable, withdrawn or clingy.
 They might have trouble sleeping.
 These reactions are all natural and will reduce over time.

 Sometimes, your child's stress and emotions can make them feel unwell.
-They might tell you they have a stomach ache or headache.
+They might tell you they have a tummy ache or a headache.
+Read more about kids and mental health.

 How can I help my child after a natural disaster?